Andrew A. Dahl, MD, FACS

 Blindness is defined as the state of being sightless.
 A blind individual is unable to see.
 In a strict sense the word "blindness" denotes the inability of a person to distinguish darkness from bright light in either eye.
 The terms blind and blindness have been modified in our society to include a wide range of visual impairment.
 Blindness is frequently used today to describe severe visual decline in one or both eyes with maintenance of some residual vision.

-Vision impairment, or low vision, means that even with eyeglasses, contact lenses, medicine or surgery, you don't see well.
+Vision impairment, or low vision, means that even with eyeglasses, contact lenses, medicine, or surgery, someone doesn't see well.
 Vision impairment can range from mild to severe.
-Worldwide, between 300 million and 400 million people are visually impaired due to various causes.
+Worldwide, between 300 million-400 million people are visually impaired due to various causes.
 Of this group, approximately 50 million people are totally blind.
-Approximately 80% of blindness occurs in people over 50 years old.
+Approximately 80% of blindness occurs in people over 50 years of age.